jackleolxy-whales/remotion-ai-subtitle-generation/README.md

   - **Full Sentences (Karaoke)**: Sentence-level display with precise word-level karaoke highlighting.
 - **⚙️ Customizable Styles & Position**:
   - **Live Preview**: See your changes in real-time before processing.
-  - **Subtitle Position**: Drag to adjust the vertical position of subtitles.
+  - **Subtitle Position**: Drag to adjust the vertical position of subtitles directly in the preview.
-  - **Font Styling**: Customize Font Size, Font Color, and Highlight Color.
+  - **Font Styling**: Customize Font Size, Font Color, Outline Size/Color, and Highlight Color.
+  - **Subtitle Background**: Add a customizable background box (Color, Radius, Padding, Opacity) for better readability.
+- **💧 Watermark Support**:
+  - Upload watermark images (drag & drop supported).
+  - Customize size, opacity, and position.
+  - Drag the watermark directly in the preview to position it.
+- **🔊 Audio Control**:
+  - Adjust the original video volume (0-100%).
+  - Set to 0% to remove the original audio in the generated video.
 - **🚀 Web Interface**:
   - Modern side-by-side layout.
   - Drag-and-drop video upload.